-Monday, April 8th at 6PM: We're co-sponsoring an event in conjunction with the Holocaust Education Committee called "Resistance Through Art."
+Monday, April 8th at 6PM: We co-sponsored an event in conjunction with the Holocaust Education Committee called "Resistance Through Art."

-Wednesday, April 10th at 7PM: Join us (on the second floor of Hillel) as we hear from a survivor, Ernie Gross, and Auschwitz liberator, Don Greenbaum to hear their stories.
-This will be one of the most powerful events of the year--we strongly urge you to come.
+Wednesday, April 10th at 7PM: We heard from a survivor, Ernie Gross, and Auschwitz liberator, Don Greenbaum to hear their stories.
+This was one of the most powerful events of the year.
 Details here.

 A Purim morning Women's Megillah reading!
 11:00am on Sunday, February 24th.

 This Saturday afternoon, February 23rd at 4pm: The final installment of our spirituality series--a meditation session followed by Mincha.
 We'd love for you to join us!

 "The higher goal of spiritual living is not to amass a wealth of information, but to face sacred moments" -Heschel's The Sabbath

 Wednesday, February 20, 6:30pm: Hillel Computer Room - Rabbi Joel Wolowelsky will be speaking on - Megilla, Zimmun, Kaddish and More New Roles for Modern Women?